 The Society of Environmental Journalists is the only North American membership association of professional journalists dedicated to more and better coverage of environment-related issues.
-SEJ’s mission is to strengthen the quality, reach and viability of journalism across all media to advance public understanding of environmental issues.
+SEJ’s mission is to strengthen the quality, reach and viability of journalism that advances public understanding of environmental issues.

 |The Journal Record's Sarah Terry-Cobo, co-chair of SEJ's 2015 annual conference in Norman, Oklahoma, shares why she supports SEJ.|